anonymous20201002/mol_finder/README.md

     cd ../mol_finder

 ## How to Use
-For instance, if you want to optimize jnk3,gsk3,QED,SA for the molecules jointly.
+For instance, if you want to jointly optimize jnk3, gsk3, QED, SA for the molecules.

 Run the following command: